ipastusi/netreact/README.md

 - [x] MAC vendor detection
 - [x] State file - optionally save the current state to a state file on exit and load when starting next time
-- [ ] Allow the user to sort the UI table
-- [ ] Exclusion files - optionally ignore selected IP, MAC or IP-MAC address combinations
-- [ ] New event type - new host detected
+- [x] New event type - new host detected
+- [x] New event type - link-local unicast source IP address (169.254.0.0/16)
+- [x] New event type - 0.0.0.0 source IP address
+- [x] New event type - 255.255.255.255 source IP address
 - [ ] New event type - unexpected source IP address
-- [ ] New event type - link-local source IP address (169.254.0.0/16)
-- [ ] New event type - 0.0.0.0 source IP address
 - [ ] New event type - new IP address for the same MAC
 - [ ] New event type - new MAC address for the same IP
+- [ ] Event type filter
+- [ ] Exclusion files - optionally ignore selected IP, MAC or IP-MAC address combinations
 - [ ] Schema validation when loading a state file
+- [ ] Allow the user to sort the UI table